 May I present Agnes?
-The latest dressmaking pattern from the House of Sewgirl (fanfare please!).
+Another fabulous dressmaking pattern from the House of Sewgirl (fanfare please!).

 This is a wonderfully simple yet versatile sewing pattern to make top, tunic or dress which can be made in a variety of fabrics and style options, in sizes 8 to 22.

 Agnes has a gathered elasticated neckline which you can adjust to suit you, easy insert raglan style sleeves and a loose fit, so its extremely comfortable and flattering to wear.
 I imagine this would be an ideal holiday item of clothing, however its also great for everyday wear.